uliege-performance/sorbetto/paper/paper.md

 ---
-title: 'Sorbetto: A Python Package for Producing Classification Tiles With Different Flavors'
+title: 'sorbetto: A Python Package for Producing Classification Tiles With Different Flavors'
 tags:
   - Python
   - performance